 Most are going to take pictures using their phones, many of which can take high-quality pictures.
 My daughter brought along her Canon EOS.
 A professional digital camera can be purchased at Best Buy, Target, Walmart, Amazon.
-Many are even purchasing the Fujifilm Instax for its instant photos and ability to adjust for ideal lighting.
+Many are even purchasing the Fujifilm Instax for its instant photos and the ability to adjust for ideal lighting.
 Along with this camera, they will need to purchase film packs.
-These can also be purchased at Best Buy, Target, Amazon and Walmart.

 Students also like to keep a travel journal or notebook.
-Some will then use their journal to remember moments of their trip and post it to their social media accounts.
+Some will then use their journal to remember moments of their trip and post them to their social media accounts.
 My daughter definitely looks back at her travel journal even over a year out to recreate those memories on her own personal website.
 You can find some really trendy ones at Nordstrom (my daughter loves), Nordstrom Rack, and Urban Outfitters.
 Personally, I love the ones from Amazon.

 Guidebooks and Phrase Books

 Many of our experienced study abroad students also like a guidebook of the cities they will be traveling to.
-Although many guides are available online at sites such as Trip Advisor and Oyster, during their frequent travels (did we mention they travel on weekends to other countries?), while on a train or flying, they do like to have this handy.
-Some will want to do research in advance.
+Although many guides are available online at Trip Advisor and Oyster sites, during their frequent travels (did we mention they travel on weekends to other countries?), while on a train or flying, they do like to have this handy.
+Some will want to research in advance.
 Many will know of places to go to from their friends who have already Instagrammed their favorite restaurants, sites, picture-worthy locations so they will know where they want to visit.
-You can find these at Barnes & Noble, Bookbyte, Walmart and Target.
+You can find these at Amazon.

 Before they even depart, they will want to have certain items including:

 These are great for protecting their passport (although TSA will ask them to remove the passport so they can scan it).
-You can find some trendy, cute ones at Target, Nordstrom, and Dormify.
+You can find some trendy, cute ones at Nordstrom, and Amazon, Nordstrom Rack, and eBags

 Converters & Chargers

 These are a must.
-Last year, we traveled to Spain prior to my daughter’s study abroad program.
+Last year, we traveled to Spain before my daughter’s study abroad program.
 I had brought the converter that I had and expected it would work.
 We quickly learned that the outlets in most of our hotels were round and our converters were square.
 The adage ‘you can’t fit a square peg in a round hole’ was apropos and we ended up having to purchase some of the adapter plugs.
-You can find these on Target, Walmart, Best Buy, and Amazon or a travel store.
+You can find these on Target, Walmart, Best Buy, eBags, Amazon, or a travel store.